 My name is Ramon, I originate from The Netherlands, and I started calling myself a serial entrepreneur.

 Friends would say I do weird things, as I don’t ever wish to get stuck at an office or in an urban rat race, and because I always come up with something great.
 Not all great things work out, but that’s okay.
-You also learn from every mistake, big or small.
+You fall, you stand up and brush off your knees.
+Then you go again.

 When I was young, at the start of this century, I had created one of the first social networks ever, as I managed to travel the world for free thanks to people who invited me over through a website I created for myself, which I am not allowed to mention here.